NATIONAL BOOK LOVERS DAY | AUGUST 9

-National Book Lovers Day harnesses all the excitement bibliophiles feel about books into one celebration on August 9th.
+National Book Lovers Day on August 9th harnesses all the excitement bibliophiles feel about books into one celebration.

 A day for all those who love to read, National Book Lovers Day encourages you to find your favorite reading place, a good book (whether it be fiction or non-fiction) and read the day away.